Self-Advocate and CEO...

 The poverty rate for working-age people with disabilities is 22.3% higher than those without disabilities.

-DSACF Entrepreneur Academy gives individuals with Down syndrome a path towards productive adulthood financial independence by empowering them with the education and skill training to start their own business.
+DSACF Entrepreneur Academy gives individuals with Down syndrome a path towards productive adulthood and financial independence by empowering them with the education and skill training to start their own business.
 This life-changing program is the first of its kind in the nation for people with Down syndrome, and sets a new standard for how communities empower individuals with disabilities.